sarboc/easi-app/pkg/README.md

 They follow the Go `http.Handler` standard pattern.
 They should do minimal work to handle a request and offload business logic to the `services` package.
+Each handler should call a single `services` method which will carry out relevant business logic.

 A common handler pattern is:

 1. Unmarshal a request from JSON
-2. Offload an operation to the `services` package
+2. Offload an operation to the `services` package.
 3. Generate a response based on the return value from `services`

 ## Integration: `integration`